natcap/invest.users-guide/source/seasonal_water_yield.rst

  * **aggregated_results_swy_[Suffix].shp**: Table containing biophysical values for each watershed, with fields as follows:

-        * **qb** (units: mm, but should be interpreted as relative values, not absolute): Mean baseflow value within the watershed
+        * **qb** (units: mm, but should be interpreted as relative values, not absolute): Mean local recharge value within the watershed

 * **[Workspace]\\intermediate_outputs** folder: